 Meantime, every morning, as I’d turn to leave, Jackson would wrap his arms around my ankles, crying.
 “Please don’t make me stay here,” he’d plead.
 “They don’t have an English voice, and I can’t find my French voice.”

 I’d pull myself free and race out the door and down the street, fighting back tears myself and wondering, again, if moving around the world with kids was really such a good idea.
-Six agonizing weeks later, though, and voilà, seemingly overnight, Jackson spoke French.
+Six agonizing weeks later, though, and voilà, seemingly overnight, Jackson spoke French as well as all the other 4-year-old Parisian kids in his class.
 He’d adjusted; he’d made friends.

 In truth, our lifestyle has been easier for Jack to handle than Kaitlin.
 While Jack was born into it, Kaitlin might say she was yanked.
 On the other hand, it was Kaitlin’s idea to move from Waterford to Paris.